ansible-network/network-engine/docs/directives/parser_directives.md

 # CLI Parser Directives

-The `text_parser` module is a module that can be used to parse the results of text strings into Ansible facts.
-The primary motivation for developing the `text_parser` module is to convert structured ASCII text output (such as those returned from network devices) into  JSON data structures suitable to be used as host facts.
+The `command_parser` module is a module that can be used to parse the results of text strings into Ansible facts.
+The primary motivation for developing the `command_parser` module is to convert structured ASCII text output (such as those returned from network devices) into  JSON data structures suitable to be used as host facts.